|Our Favorites||Crowdfunding||Unique Ideas||Golf Tournaments||Online Fundraising|

 Farm-to-Table events are a great opportunity to teach everyone, kids included, about organic farming.
 Farm-to-Table events may be held at a local farm or community center.
 Serve a great dinner using all local and organic ingredients.
 Ask a local chef or restaurant to sponsor a farm to table fundraising event in support of your work.
 Pair this event with wine tasting to raise money and attract more guests.
 Bring green energy vendors to the table who’ll sell their products and earn extra income through selling sponsor packages.
 Read more on how to plan a Farm-to-Table fundraiser.

 Holding your holiday fundraising event on Christmas or Thanksgiving opens the door to an additional opportunity.
 Opening your after party to feed your community members in need is to join in the true spirit of giving.
 Have each community member donate food, and contact local grocers and restaurants to do the same.
-Perhaps a local food vendor will organize a service smorgasbord.
+Perhaps a local food vendor can help organize a buffet for the homeless or needy in your community.
 The extra reward of such a rich and giving after party following a 5k race or a fun run during the holidays will remain in the hearts of your donors.

 Nonprofit fundraising campaigns may have great fundraising success with Color Run Fundraisers.
 Splashes of vivacious hues of color powders being thrown throughout a walkathon or Fun Run is just one of the magical ingredients that make a color run fundraiser successful.
 The paint is safe for all ages, and everyone will remember the day.
 Add an after party to bring the community together and offer event sponsors an opportunity to showcase their products and offer samples.